tkralphs/JoCTemplate/README.md

 # CacheTest

-This project is distributed in association with the [INFORMS Journal in Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).
+This project is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

 The software and data in this repository are associated with the paper [This is a Template](https://doi.org/10.1287/ijoc.2019.0934) by T. Ralphs.